yuxuanxc/tp/docs/DeveloperGuide.md

 The `Model`,

 * stores a `UserPref` object that represents the user’s preferences.
+* stores an `AttractionList` object that is a list of all the attractions in TrackPad.
-* stores the TrackPad data.
+* stores an `ItineraryList` object that is a list of all the itineraries in TrackPad.
-* exposes an unmodifiable `ObservableList<Attraction>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes two unmodifiable `ObservableList<Attraction>` and `ObservableList<Itinerary>` that can be 'observed' e.g. the UI can be bound to the lists so that the UI automatically updates when the data in the lists change.
 * does not depend on any of the other three components.